aish-venkat/asl2050/index.md

 Households
  * Key exposure points for humans
- * 60-80% of livestock sector in ASL countries is driven by household/backyard poultry farming
+ * 60-85% of livestock sector in ASL countries is driven by household/backyard poultry farming
  * Easy targets for interventions and incentives

 Commercial Farms
- * Operations of scale
- * Most impacted by HPAI outbreaks
+ * Operations of scale, most impacted by avian influenza outbreaks
  * Most ASL2050 countries aim to expand commercial poultry operations in next decade-incentive for improved biosecurity

 Markets